MLOpsVN/courses.mlops.vn/docs/CODE_OF_CONDUCT.md

-This code of conduct outlines expectations for participation in LinkedIn-managed open source communities, as well as steps for reporting unacceptable behavior.
+This code of conduct outlines expectations for participation in MLOpsVN-managed open source communities, as well as steps for reporting unacceptable behavior.
 We are committed to providing a welcoming and inspiring community for all.
 People violating this code of conduct may be banned from the community.

 Our open source communities strive to: